ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 You can find the full list of standard library modules in the [manual](/releases/latest/manual.html).

-## A module from opam
+## A Module From Opam

-Apart from the standard library, a much wider range of modules are available through the OCaml Package Manager, opam.
-You must have OCaml on your computer to follow the tutorial from now on, not just TryOCaml.
+Apart from the standard library, a much wider range of modules are available through the OCaml Package Manager, Opam.
+You must have OCaml on your computer to follow the tutorial moving forward, not just the TryOCaml tool.

-For these examples we're going to use module called `Graphics` which can be installed with `opam install graphics` and the `ocamlfind` program installed with `opam install ocamlfind`.
-The `Graphics` module is a very simple cross-platform Graphics system which was once part of OCaml itself.
-Now it's available separately through opam.
+For these examples, we're going to use module called `Graphics`, which can be installed with `opam install graphics`, and the `ocamlfind` program installed with `opam install ocamlfind`.
+The `Graphics` module is a very simple cross-platform graphics system which was once part of OCaml itself.
+Now it's available separately through Opam.

-If we want to use the functions in `Graphics` there are two ways we can do it.
-Either at the start of our program we have the `open Graphics` declaration.
-Or we prefix all calls to the functions like this:
+If we want to use the functions in `Graphics`, there are two ways we can do it.
+Either at the start of our program we have the `open Graphics` declaration, or we prefix all calls to the functions like this:
 `Graphics.open_graph`.

-To use `Graphics` in the top level, you must first load the library with
+To use `Graphics` in the toplevel, you must first load the library with

 <!-- $MDX skip -->
 ```ocaml